hamedsey/hamedsey.github.io/_pages/about.md

   - Research interests: datacenters, smartNICs, in-network computing, computer architecture, FPGAs

 - Topic: Enabling an Application-Aware Network with SmartNICs for Latency-Critical Online Services
-  Summary:
   - Datacenters traditionally operate with a strict boundary between network and compute.
 The increasing demands of today’s datacenters has instigated a push toward merging the two, giving rise to the advent of smartNICs.
 While tightly coupled with their hosts, smartNICs allow for the offloading of application level hints, enabling unique network-compute performance optimizations, which boost server throughput under very tight tail latency SLOs for latency-critical microservices.
 We aim to identify prime use cases for re-architecting the datacenter using smartNICs and clarify why smartNICs should co-exist, along with the compute powerhouses of the cloud - the servers, as first-class citizens within the datacenter.

-In short, I enjoy building high performance systems (hardware and software)
+# In short, I enjoy building high performance systems (hardware and software)

-If you're interested in collaborating please don't hesitate to reach out!
+* If you're interested in collaborating please don't hesitate to reach out!

-I'm currently looking for a research internship for Summer 2024.
+* I'm currently looking for a research internship for Summer 2024.
 If my profile interests you, please reach out via email: hamed@gatech.edu

 <!---
 Getting started